Edgenesis/shifu/docs/guide/telemetry.md

 ## Setting

-You can modify telemetry interval by edit `--enable-telemetry` on `pkg/k8s/crd/install/shifu_install.yaml` manually.
+You can modify telemetry interval by edit `--telemetry-interval=60` on `pkg/k8s/crd/install/shifu_install.yaml` manually.

 Or you can also edit via `kubectl edit deployment -n shifu-crd-system shifu-crd-controller-manager` after installation
 ```yaml